 There are several ways to augment the exam taking performance.

 I write about some of them, implement them in my classes and track my students and see how they perform over time with these new techniques.
+But please note, I am not admitting any more students right now as there are no more vacancies.
+My sincere apologies.

 To start things off, you may want to consider that you eat leading up to the exams.
 I make some recommendations for the exam diet.